August 20, 2025

 Work with vendors that only charge when members improve.
 Look for those who track and report on behavior change and MSK-related metrics.

 Instead, support GLP-1 prescriptions with movement as a clinical, financial, and behavioral tool to unlock lasting value from GLP-1 programs.
 Movement preserves lean mass, prevents MSK risk, reduces prescription churn, and builds the strength and stability needed to protect long-term outcomes.
+The smartest employers and health plans are already embedding structured movement into their benefit design.
+Not as an afterthought, but as a foundation.

 Stop your healthcare spend leaking away